lancecrazydata/E-commerce-data-analytics-project/step3-2.md

-# build a customer segmentation model
+# Build a customer segmentation model

 #### The next step is to build a customer segmentation model.
 A good customer segmentation model can help target the right people with the right marketing strategy.